 For best results, scan labels for the following ingredients:

-- Occlusives: To lock in the water from your humectants, occlusives form a protective barrier that prevents moisture loss.
-Examples of occlusives include jojoba oil, shea butter, fractionated coconut oil, fatty alcohols, lanolin, beeswax and lethicin.
+To lock in the water from your humectants, occlusives form a protective barrier that prevents moisture loss.
+Examples of occlusives include jojoba oil, coconut oil, shea butter, fatty alcohols, lanolin, beeswax and lethicin.